bozzkar/Blogger/README.md

 # Blogger
-Just an other blogging system in Java but stored entirely in-memory.
+Just an other blogging system in Java but stored in-memory.. buh..
 Supports:
 - adding new Post,labels,comments
 - retrieving posts, posts for particular labels and users etc